Act of Tynwald

-An Act of Tynwald is a statute passed by Tynwald, the parliament of the Isle of Man.
+An act of Tynwald is a statute passed by Tynwald, the parliament of the Isle of Man.

 Structure

 Acts of Tynwald are structured in a similar format to Acts of the Parliament of the United Kingdom.

 Commencement

 Originally, each Act began with the following formula:

 In later Acts, this was modernised as follows:

 Modern-day Acts now omit this formula altogether.

 Long title

 Each Act has a long title, which summarises the purpose of the statute.
 An example from a Customs Act is:

 Enacting formula

 The substantive provisions of the Act are preceded by an enacting formula, which is currently worded as follows:

-Until 1 January 2008, a longer form of words had been used:
+Until 1 January 2008, a longer form of words was used:

 In earlier Acts, commencing with the revestment of the island to the British Crown, the following form was used:

 Short title and citation

 In modern times, Acts of Tynwald have specified a short title by which they may be cited for convenience; e.g. "Isle of Man Constitution Act 1961".
 Acts from the 1970s onwards can also be cited by year and chapter number; e.g. "1990 c.
 3".

 In British legislation, Acts of Tynwald are cited by the short title, with the addition of the text "(An Act of Tynwald)"; similarly, British legislation is referenced in Manx law by the short title and "(An Act of Parliament)".